A deep learning approach to data-driven model-free pricing and to martingale optimal transport: Approximating model-free price bounds with neural networks

-\begin{rem} \begin{itemize} \item[(a)] Assumption \eqref{eq_no_arbitrage} means that the market with its parameters $\boldsymbol{K}$, $\boldsymbol{\pi}$, $\B{S_{t_0}}$ is arbitrage-free, compare e.g. \cite[Assumption 2.1. and Theorem 2.4.]{neufeld2020model} for the case $n=1$, \cite[Definition 1.1. and Theorem 5.1.]{bouchard2015arbitrage} for the multi-period case with traded options, and \cite[Theorem 2.1.]{cheridito2017duality} for the general case with market frictions. \item[(b)] In an arbitrage-free market, a necessary requirement for the existence of a unique optimizer, as assumed in Theorem~\ref{thm_convergence}~(b), is that the considered market instruments are non-redundant, i.e., that the payoffs of the market instruments are linear independent.
+\black \item[(b)] In an arbitrage-free market, a necessary requirement for the existence of a unique optimizer, as assumed in Theorem~\ref{thm_convergence}~(c)\black, is that the considered market instruments are non-redundant, i.e., that the payoffs of the market instruments are linear independent.
 In our case, this means that to avoid ambiguity of minimal super-replication strategies, one should only consider put options that are written on other strikes than the ones for the call options under consideration. \item[(c)] As a canonical example for a parametric family of payoff functions, we consider for example basket call options with payoffs

 i.e., the strike $L$ and the weights $(w_i^k)_{i,k}$ are inputs to the trained neural network.
-For any $0<B<\infty$, we have the continuity of the map $(\Theta,d_{nd+1}) \rightarrow \left( C(\R^{nd}_+,\R),d_{\infty,B}\right),~\theta \mapsto \Phi_\theta$.
-Thus, we can find a neural network which fulfils \eqref{eq_neural_net_approx} with respect to $\underline{D}^{\mathfrak{B},B}$ and $\overline{D}^{\mathfrak{B},B}$.
+For any $0<B<\infty$, we have the continuity of the map Thus, we can find a neural network which fulfils \eqref{eq_neural_net_approx} with respect to $\underline{D}^{\mathfrak{B},B}$ and $\overline{D}^{\mathfrak{B},B}$.
 We remark that assuming a uniform large bound $B$ on the possible values of $S_{t_i}^k$ imposes no severe constraint for practical applications with real market data and allows to reduce the difference between the no-arbitrage price bounds by not considering unbounded prices which are unrealistic in practice.
 For further examples of parametric families of payoff functions, e.g., best-of-call options or call-on-max options, we refer to \cite[Example 3.2. (i)--(vi)]{neufeld2020model}.